kadena-community/kadena.js/packages/libs/bootstrap-lib/docs/launch-post.md

 - `signAndSubmitWithChainweaver` needs the "open" transaction, as it needs to calculate the hash for the metadata (sender, gas-parameters)

-# Building a simple transaction using a template
+# Template based interaction using @kadena/client

-To provide contract-developers a way to communicate how their contracts should be used, we added a way to get intelliSense for templates.
+To provide contract-developers a way to communicate how their contracts should be used, we added a way to get autocompletion for templates.
 Contract-developers can now provide their contracts that consumers of their smart-contract can use in Javascript.